North American XB-70 Valkyrie

 The North American Aviation XB-70 Valkyrie is a retired prototype version of the planned B-70 nuclear-armed, deep-penetration supersonic strategic bomber for the United States Air Force Strategic Air Command.
 Designed by North American Aviation in the late 1950s, the Valkyrie was a large six-engine, delta-winged aircraft able to fly Mach 3+ at an altitude of 70000 ft.

 At these speeds, it was expected that the B-70 would be practically immune to interceptor aircraft, the only effective weapon against bomber aircraft at the time.
 The bomber would spend only a brief time over a particular radar station, flying out of its range before the controllers could position their fighters in a suitable location for an interception.
 Its high speed made the aircraft difficult to see on radar displays and its high-altitude and high-speed capabilities could not be matched by any contemporaneous Soviet interceptor or fighter aircraft.

-The introduction of the first Soviet surface-to-air missiles in the late 1950s put the near-invulnerability of the B-70 in doubt.
+The introduction of the first Soviet surface-to-air missiles in the late 1950s put the idea of the B-70 being near-invulnerable in doubt.
 In response, the US Air Force (USAF) began flying its missions at low level, where the missile radar's line of sight was limited by terrain.
 In this low-level penetration role, the B-70 offered little additional performance over the B-52 it was meant to replace, while being far more expensive with shorter range.
 Alternative missions were proposed, but these were of limited scope.
 With the advent of intercontinental ballistic missiles (ICBMs) during the late 1950s, crewed nuclear bombers were increasingly seen as obsolete.

 The USAF eventually gave up fighting for its production and the B-70 program was cancelled in 1961.
 Development was then turned over to a research program to study the effects of long-duration high-speed flight.
 As a result, two prototype aircraft, designated XB-70A, were built; these aircraft were used for supersonic test-flights from 1964 to 1969.
-In 1966, one prototype crashed after colliding with an F-104 Starfighter while flying in close formation; the remaining Valkyrie bomber is in the National Museum of the United States Air Force near Dayton, Ohio.
+In 1966, the second, more advanced prototype crashed after colliding with an F-104 Starfighter while flying in close formation for a photo shoot; the only remaining Valkyrie bomber is in the National Museum of the United States Air Force near Dayton, Ohio.